cmk/down-the-wabbit-hole/2-handle-pattern.md

 so the five types listed there depend on the implementing type c. so create model will specialize the type of modelhandle' and finalizer
 - here are those constraints i mentioned earlier. the monadmask constraint on the handle provides for async exception handling. all implementations of this interface involve bindings to C or C++ libraries,
-- finally we provide a simple type alias to hide the dependant typing
+- finally we provide a simple type alias to hide the dependant typing.

 #